Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Experiments Discussions

 \subsection{Limitations \& Future Work}

-The proposed FC-SIN relies on the result of sketch and regional correspondence, which lead to limitations with the current correspondence mechanism.
-First, a linear sketch-level correspondence and a pre-defined temporal sampling strategy may result in less accurate interpolations.
-The future work could formulate these correspondence schemes with a learnable manner.
+Our proposed SAIN relies on the result of stroke and regional correspondence, which leads to limitations with the current correspondence mechanism.
+First, a linear stroke-level correspondence and a pre-defined temporal sampling strategy may result in less accurate interpolations.
+The future work could address this stroke-level correspondence scheme with a learnable mechanism.
 Second, improvement in the scenarios of exaggerated motions is expected.
-In Figure \ref{fig:limitation}, the strokes change extremely between the frames, which typically leads to inaccurate detected sketch keypoints.
+In Figure~\ref{fig:limitation}, the strokes change extremely between the frames and their keypoints are often with less confidence or incorrect for the point-wise matching and downstream modelling.
+We present interpolation results for two frames featuring significant motions, as depicted in Figure~\ref{fig:largemotion}, alongside comparisons with existing Sketch (LDFI), Animation (EISAI) and Video (Adacof) interpolation state-of-the-art methods.
+Notably, Adacof and LDFI were unable to accurately capture the images within such a dynamic scene, resulting in blank outputs.
+EISAI, on the other hand, compromised the detail of the foot, leading to distortion, while our method successfully preserved the overall structure of the input.
+Our proposed SAIN could further be adapted to handle freestyle, poorly-drawn sketches, thereby expanding the application of our model to more areas.
+Figure \ref{fig:freesketch} presents a example for such cases.